Does God consist of pure love? Does Continuing Creation consist of love?

 But the God of the Old Testament or the Koran was clearly not a warm and loving guy.
 In the Torah, He kills the first-born children of Egypt when the Egyptians refuse to release his favorite tribe – the Hebrews (Exodus 11:5).
 In the Koran, He leaves written instructions to cut off the hands of thieves, male or female (5:38).

 In the Book of Job, God is un-loving enough to make a bet with Satan that Job’s faith in God can withstand any torment Satan might throw at him.
-God allows Job to suffer outrageous torments, wins the bet, and then restores all Job’s blessings and more.
-When Job confronts God’s about all these capricious events, God tells him to pipe down, saying essentially “Who are you to question my ways.”
+God then allows Job to suffer outrageous torments, wins the bet, and finally restores all Job’s blessings and more.
+When Job confronts God’s about all these capricious events, God tells him to pipe down, saying essentially, “Who are you to question my ways.”

 The God of the Christian New Testament is more loving, because He welcomes people of all tribes.
 We humans – at least Christian humans — think of Love as human love.
 The Christian God is portrayed as a super-human, and the faithful picture him as manifesting human love.
 Christians say “He is our Loving Father.”

 However, God’s New Testament still says that only people who follow the new religion of Christianity, who accept Jesus as their Savior, have a chance of getting into heaven after death (even though heaven is fictitious).
 So even in the New Testament, God’s love is given only to the Christian “tribe” that follows Him.